RedisJSON/RedisJSON/docs/performance.md

 ### Even more charts

-These charts are more of the same but independently for each file (value):
+These charts are more of the same but independent for each file (value):

 ![VS. Lua pass-100.json rate](images/bench_lua_pass_100.png)